ivan200/DemoCleaner3/Readme.txt

 ﻿Democleaner2

- A program for processing (moving / deleting) demo files created when recording card passes in Quake3.
+ A program for processing (moving / deleting) demo files created when recording the completion of maps in Quake3.

  Supports many options:
  - Ability to process also subdirectories